csc301-winter-2020/team-project-21-stopgapfoundation/deliverable-1/planning.md

 ##### Commit Frequency

 As a team, we have decided that each member should have at least one commit per week.
 This is to ensure that everyone on the team is keeping at pace for deadlines.
-Commits themselves need not be extremely substanial.
+Commits themselves need not be extremely substantial.
 If for one week not much work was completed, we expect the next week to make up for that and so on.

 ##### Git Flow
 The Master branch will contain code that has been thoroughly vetted and is ready for deployment.
 Underneath that we will have the Development branch, which will be for work that is completed and approved, but has not been thoroughly reviewed.
 Each individual team member will have their own branch, where they will complete the tasks that they have been assigned.
 When they are ready to merge to the development branch, one team member will review the code for quality, and then decide whether or not to accept the merge request.